Bank of England wrong-foots markets, keeps rates on hold - Up News Info

 Article content

+Inflation was seen jumping to around 5% in April, driven mostly by surging global energy prices, before falling back to just below the BoE’s 2% target in three years’ time.

-That projection was based on the central bank’s usual practice of taking energy prices predicted by futures markets for six months’ time, and assuming prices then stay unchanged for the remainder of the BoE’s three-year forecast period.
+That projection was based on the BoE’s usual practice of assuming that six-month energy futures prices stay unchanged for the rest of its three-year forecast period.

 Advertisement